Ndevu12/Exam-of-Java-Jean-Paul-Elisa-222015923/README.md

-# Registration-Form-and-login-form-with-Java

-# Jean Paul Elisa NIYOKWIZERWA 222015923
+# Registration Form and login form with Java

-This project was developed as part of the Advanced Programming with Java model exam in BIT (Business information technology) Level 2 at University of Rwanda, Gikondo Campus.
-It focuses on creating a secure user registration and authentication system using Java and MySQL.
+This project focuses on creating a secure user registration and authentication system using Java and MySQL.
 The application consists of four main files: `SignUp.java`, `LogIn.java`, `HomePage.java`, and `DBConnection.java`.

 ## Project Structure